tusharsadhwani/blog/src/pages/post/builtins.md

 Global x: 11
 ```

 What it essentially means is that every new function/class creates its own local scope, **separate from its outer environment**.
 Trying to access an outer variable will work, but any variable created in the local scope does not affect the outer scope.
+This is why redefining x to be `33` inside the inner function doesn't affect the outer or global definitions of `x`.

 > But what if I want to affect the outer scope?